coreboot/libgfxinit/README.md

 Grab the Sources
 ----------------

 You'll need *libhwbase* and *libgfxinit*.
-Best is to clone the reposi- tories into a common parent directory (this way *libgfxinit* will know where to find *libhwbase*).
+Best is to clone the repositories into a common parent directory (this way *libgfxinit* will know where to find *libhwbase*).

     $ mkdir gfxfun && cd gfxfun
     $ git clone https://review.coreboot.org/p/libhwbase.git